aucontraire/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 2-print_alphabet.py: script that prints the alphabet, in lowercase, not followed by a new line
 * 3-print_alphabt.py: script that prints the alphabet, in lowercase, except q and e
 * 4-print_hexa.py: script that prints all numbers from 0 to 98 in decimal and in hexadecimal
+* 5-print_comb2.py: script that prints numbers from 0 to 99